TOXICS TMDL - COPPER POLLUTION REDUCTION PROGRAMS

 Dissolved copper is a major issue in the Marina del Rey Harbor as well as other marinas along the coast.
 The leading cause of dissolved copper pollution in marinas is from copper-based antifouling paints.
 Antifouling paints are used to prevent marine growth on surfaces, particularly boat hulls, yet the majority of these antifouling paints contain copper that leaches into the surrounding water causing pollution issues.
 The Toxics TMDL regulates the amount of copper going into the harbor.

 The TMDL is enforced through the assignment of waste load allocations and load allocations by the Regional Board to different permittees.
 The permittees named in the TMDL include the County of Los Angeles, the City of Los Angeles, the City of Culver City, as well as the anchorages and boat owners in the Marina del Rey Harbor.

-More information on the Marina del Rey Harbor Toxics TMDL can be found on the Regional Board’s website here.
+For more information on the Marina del Rey Harbor Toxics TMDL, visit the Regional Board’s website.

-What is the County of Los Angeles doing to remedy the Copper Issue?
+What is the County doing to remedy the copper issue?

-The County is developing an ordinance that will require in-water hull cleaners to use best management practices (BMPs) for all in-water activities.
+The County passed an ordinance that requires in-water hull cleaners to use best management practices (BMPs) for all in-water activities.
 Using BMPs during in-water hull cleaning has been shown to dramatically reduce contaminant loading of pollutants such as copper to the water column and sediment from boat hull paints.